Spiritual Deconstruction and Reconstruction in Foreign Lands

-Material : Mixed media (mother-of-pearl, ammonite fossil, acrylic, chalk from the white cliff, plasters and clay) on canvas
+Material : Mixed media (mother-of-pearl, ammonite fossil, acrylic, chalk , plasters and clay) on canvas

 Year : 2025